home-assistant/home-assistant.io/source/_components/upnp.markdown

   - /components/sensor.upnp/
 ---

-The `upnp` component enables you to collect network statistics from your router such as bytes in/out and packets in/out.
+The `upnp` integration enables you to collect network statistics from your router such as bytes in/out and packets in/out.
 This information is provided by the [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play)/[Internet Gateway Device (IGD) Protocol](https://en.wikipedia.org/wiki/Internet_Gateway_Device_Protocol) if enabled on your router.

 The IGD can automatically create port forwarding mappings on your router for Home Assistant, exposing your installation to the internet.
 The mapping will never automatically expire.
 Upon stopping Home Assistant, the mapping will be removed from your router.